 Nature of Operations.
 Robert Half International Inc. (the "Company") provides specialized staffing and risk consulting services through such divisions as Accountemps®, Robert Half® Finance & Accounting, OfficeTeam®, Robert Half® Technology, Robert Half® Management Resources, Robert Half® Legal, The Creative Group®, and Protiviti®.
 The Company, through its Accountemps, Robert Half Finance & Accounting, and Robert Half Management Resources divisions, is a specialized provider of temporary, full-time, and project professionals in the fields of accounting and finance.
 OfficeTeam specializes in highly skilled temporary administrative support personnel.
 Robert Half Technology provides information technology professionals.
 Robert Half Legal provides temporary, project, and full-time staffing of attorneys and specialized support personnel within law firms and corporate legal departments.
 The Creative Group provides project staffing in the advertising, marketing, and web design fields.
-Protiviti provides business and technology risk consulting and internal audit services, and is a wholly owned subsidiary of the Company.
+Protiviti provides business consulting and internal audit services, and is a wholly owned subsidiary of the Company.
 Revenues are predominantly derived from specialized staffing services.
 The Company operates in North America, South America, Europe, Asia and Australia.
 The Company is a Delaware corporation.

 Basis of Presentation.
 The unaudited Condensed Consolidated Financial Statements ("Financial Statements") of the Company are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and the rules of the Securities and Exchange Commission ("SEC").
 The comparative year-end condensed consolidated statement of financial position data presented was derived from audited financial statements.
 In the opinion of management, all adjustments (consisting of only normal recurring adjustments) necessary for a fair statement of the financial position and results of operations for the periods presented have been included.
-These Financial Statements should be read in conjunction with the audited Consolidated Financial Statements of the Company for the year ended December 31, 2007, included in the annual report on Form 10-K. The results of operations for any interim period are not necessarily indicative of, nor comparable to, the results of operations for a full year.
+These Financial Statements should be read in conjunction with the audited Consolidated Financial Statements of the Company for the year ended December 31, 2008, included in its annual report on Form 10-K. The results of operations for any interim period are not necessarily indicative of, nor comparable to, the results of operations for a full year.
+The Company has performed an evaluation of subsequent events through July 30, 2009, which is the date the Financial Statements were issued.